MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-overview.md

   - You have optimized network traffic for remote workers who are using a VPN client.
 - You have synchronized your Active Directory Domain Services (AD DS)accounts, groups, and other objects.
   - Your Azure AD tenant accounts are mapped to Exchange Online mailboxes with the correct DNS domains for email addresses.
-  - Your user accounts have been assigned the correct licenses from the correct purchased services (such as Microsoft 365 E3 or E5).
+  - Your user accounts have been assigned the correct licenses from the correct purchased products (such as Microsoft 365 E3 or E5).
 - You have configured strong identity and access management.
   - You are requiring secure user sign-in with passwordless or multi-factor authentication (MFA).
   - You have Conditional Access policies that enforce sign-in requirements and restrictions for higher levels of security.